mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 on the "Yes"/"No" button?
 The solution of this problem is as follows: the `JOptionPane.showConfirmDialog()` function runs a nested event loop which processes UI events until one of the buttons get clicked.
-That way, the `JOptionPane.showConfirmDialog()` function blocks until a button is clicked, but the app still responds to events since the event loop is in fact running, even if it's running temporarily inside of the `showConfirmDialog()` function.
+That way, the `JOptionPane.showConfirmDialog()` function blocks until a button is clicked, but the app still responds to events since the event loop is in fact running, even if it's running temporarily inside the `showConfirmDialog()` function.

 Can we do the same thing with Vaadin?